robert/robert.github.com/_posts/2100-01-01-systems-design.md

 However, the resulting query would be slow and cumbersome, and would still miss many important edge-cases that you hadn't thought of.
 And even if you did get back a useful list of search results, you'd still have a lot of work left to do in order to decide how to order them.
 The ordering you want isn't something strict like "most-recent first" or "alphabetically by title".
 Instead it's some much woolier notion of "best" or "most-relevant" first.

 All of this means that SQL databases are generally not very good at full-text searches.
 Fortunately, other types of database are, including one called *Elasticsearch*.
 Elasticsearch is often described as a *document-oriented database*.
-We don't need to go into the details of how exactly it works, but the important part for us is that, unlike SQL databases, Elasticsearch is very good at taking queries like "second-hand TV" and returning a list, ordered by "relevance", of the fuzzy matches that users have come to expect from their search engines.
+We don't need to go into the details of how exactly it works, but the important part for us is that, unlike SQL databases, Elasticsearch is very good at taking queries like "second-hand TV" and returning a list, ordered by "relevance," of the fuzzy matches that users have come to expect from their search engines.

 "Sounds like Elasticsearch is just better than SQL," you might say.
 "Should we throw away our SQL databases and put everything in Elasticsearch instead?"
 Not so fast.
 Elasticsearch, and other databases like it, have their strengths, but they also have their weaknesses.
 They're typically somewhat less reliable than SQL databases, and are somewhat more likely to accidentally lose data at large scale.
 They're also often much slower to write new data to.

-In fact, for many jobs (data storage included) there's rarely a single, universally "best" tool.
-Instead, you have to consider the requirements of your particular system and match them to the strengths and weaknesses of your available options.
+As we've already noted, there's rarely a single, universally "best" tool for any type of job.
+There's certainly no such thing as "the best" database.
+Instead, different databases have different strengths and weaknesses, and different solutions are appropriate for different tasks.
 At Steveslist, we care so much about making sure that we use the right tool for the right job that we store our data in both a SQL database *and* a document-oriented database like Elasticsearch.

 We use our SQL database as our primary data store.
 It is our authoritative "source-of-truth", and we write all our new data to it before we write it anywhere else.
-We do all our simple, precise reads from it, especially when accuracy and up-to-date-ness are our principal requirement.
+We do all our simple, precise reads from it, especially when accuracy and up-to-date-ness are our principal requirements.
 If we want to show a user a list of all their open listings, we read it from our SQL database.
 If we want to validate a users password, we read that from our SQL database too.
 This plays to the strengths of SQL databases.

 However, in the background we also copy data from our SQL database into an Elasticsearch database, and send any full-text search queries made via our search box to Elasticsearch.
 This means that we benefit from the strengths of Elasticsearch, and are not impacted too much by its weaknesses.
 We copy over batches of records every few minutes, hours, or days, depending on the requirements of the specific dataset.
 Alternatively, we could watch the logs of our SQL database for new or updated records, and create or update the corresponding Elasticsearch records in near-realtime.